uxora-com/xpenology-docker/README.md

 cpage out of range (5)
 processing error - resetting ehci HC
 ```
-* If this happen to you simple reboot the container
+* If this happens to you, reboot the container

 #### If you have permission issue with /dev/kvm or /dev/net/tun, give other +rw permission in host